Keystone species: The wolf, Yellowstone's apex predator

 Keystone predators may increase the biodiversity of communities by preventing a single species from becoming dominant.
 They can have a profound influence on the balance of organisms in a particular ecosystem.
 Introduction or removal of a keystone predator, or changes in its population density, can have drastic cascading effects on the equilibrium of many other populations in the ecosystem.
 For example, grazers of a grassland may prevent a single dominant species from taking over.

 The elimination of the gray wolf from the Greater Yellowstone Ecosystem had profound impacts on the trophic pyramid.
 Without predation, herbivores began to over-graze many woody browse species, affecting the area's plant populations.
 In addition, wolves often kept animals from grazing in riparian areas, which protected beavers from having their food sources encroached upon.
 The removal of wolves had a direct effect on beaver populations, as their habitat became grazing territory.
 Increased browsing on willows and conifers along Blacktail Creek due to a lack of predation caused channel incision because the beavers helped slow the water down, allowing soil to stay in place.
 Furthermore, predation keeps hydrological features such as creeks and streams in normal working order.
 When wolves were reintroduced, the beaver population and the whole riparian ecosystem recovered dramatically within a few years.

 Sea stars and other non-apex predators

 As described by Paine in 1966, some sea stars (e.g., Pisaster ochraceus) may prey on sea urchins, mussels, and other shellfish that have no other natural predators.
 If the sea star is removed from the ecosystem, the mussel population explodes uncontrollably, driving out most other species.
-The recent onset of sea star wasting disease around the United States has indirectly caused mussel populations to dominate in many intertidal habitats.

 These creatures need not be apex predators.
 Sea stars are prey for sharks, rays, and sea anemones.
 Sea otters are prey for orca.

 The jaguar, whose numbers in Central and South America have been classified as near threatened, acts as a keystone predator by its widely varied diet, helping to balance the mammalian jungle ecosystem with its consumption of 87 different species of prey.
 The lion is another keystone species.